garethltm/obsibrain/COMPSCI367 - Artificial Intelligence/week06/Propositional Logic.md

-- - provides a simple formal [[Language]] frame work.
+- - provides a simple formal [[language(s)]] frame work.
 In this framework, we may specify sentences recursively:
 	- [[Atomic Propositions (atoms)]]
 	- [[proposition]]
 - the lowest level of logic there is, not very convenient to use.